HF=HM V: Seiberg-Witten-Floer homology and handle addition: Elements of Seiberg-Witten Floer theory

 Fix a ring \(\bbK\), which can be taken to be \(\bbZ\) for the rest of this article.
 The chain module for the monopole (or alternatively, Seiberg-Witten) Floer chain group is the free \(\bbK\)-module generated by \(\mathcal{Z}_{w,r}\), denoted by \(\bbK(\mathcal{Z}_{w,r})\) below.
 The spectral flow function \(\grf_s\) descends to define a relative \(\bbZ/c_\grs\bbZ\)-grading on this module, where \(c_\grs\in 2\bbZ\) is the divisibility of the first Chern class of the \(\Spin^c\) structure \(\grs\).
 The differential \(\partial_{w, r}\) of ths monopole Floer complex in this situation is the endomorphism of \(\bbK(\mathcal{Z}_{w,r})\) given by the rule

-The afore-mentioned properties of \(\mathcal{Z}_{w,r}\) and \( \mathcal{M}_1(\grc_1, \grc_2)/\bbR\) for suitable monotone perturbations guarantee that this homomorphism is well-defined, and it is of degree 1 according to (\ref{eq:ind-SF}).
+where The afore-mentioned properties of \(\mathcal{Z}_{w,r}\) and \( \mathcal{M}_1(\grc_1, \grc_2)/\bbR\) for suitable monotone perturbations guarantee that this homomorphism is well-defined, and it is of degree 1 according to (\ref{eq:ind-SF}).
 A typical gluing argument shows that \(\partial_{w, r}^2=0\).
-The homology of the above monopole Floer complex is the monopole Floer homology, or alternatively, the Seiberg-Witten-Floer homology.
+(Cf. e.g. \cite{KM} Sections 19 and 22).
+The homology of the above monopole Floer complex is the monopole Floer homology, or alternatively, the Seiberg-Witten-Floer homology of the negative monotone perturbation (\ref{eq:2rw}).
 This is denoted as \(\HM_*(M, \grs, c_-)\) below.

-As final remarks to this subsection, note that in \cite{KM} there is an equivalent, geometric version of grading for the monopole Floer complexes in terms of homotopy classes of oriented 2-plane fields.
-This is briefly described in Part 1 of Section \ref{sec:6.1} below, and denoted by \(\bbJ(M)\) therein.
-A very brief description of this in the special cases relevant to this article will appear in Part 1 of Section \ref{sec:6.1}.
-Meanwhile, the signs \(\op{sign}(\grd)\) assigned to the rules in \cite{KM} depend on a choice of {\em homology orientation} of \(M\).
-See Definition 22.5.2 in \cite{KM}.
+The monopole Floer homology for positive monotone perturbation forms, still assuming that \(c_1(\grs)\) is nontorsion, is defined in the same way.